A Comprehensive Survey on Generative Diffusion Models for Structured Data: Introduction

-\textbf{Relationship with other surveys on generative diffusion models} There are several existing survey works on diffusion models, either encompassing algorithmic developments, various data modalities and applications \cite{yang2022diffusion, cao2022survey}, focusing on specific data modalities such as computer vision \cite{croitoru2023diffusion}, language modelling \cite{zhu2023diffusion}, and graphs \cite{zhang2023survey}, or concentrating on domain-specific medical imaging \cite{kazerouni2023diffusion}.
-Specifically, some reviews \cite{yang2022diffusion, cao2022survey} cover a wide range of applications but do not provide descriptions of very recent developments at this time of writing.
-Lin et al. \cite{lin2023diffusion} concentrates solely on time series applications.
-Considering the deficiency in the literature review on diffusion models for structured data, this work conducts the \textit{first} literature survey focusing on structured data—both tables and time series—and their related applications.
+\textbf{What Sets Our Survey Apart from Others} There are several existing surveys on diffusion models, either covering algorithmic developments, various data modalities and applications \cite{yang2022diffusion, cao2022survey}, or focusing on specific data modalities such as vision \cite{croitoru2023diffusion}, language \cite{zhu2023diffusion}, and graphs \cite{zhang2023survey}, or concentrating on medical imaging \cite{kazerouni2023diffusion} in a domain specific manner.
+Lin \textit{et al}. \cite{lin2023diffusion} is covering structured data, but their work is limited to time series applications.
+Recognising the gap in the literature review concerning diffusion models for the structured data, this work aims to address this deficiency by presenting the \textit{first} comprehensive survey dealing with structured data, including both tabular and time series data, and their related applications.